 Note that if you create a coordinator disk group as a regular disk group, you can turn on the coordinator attribute in Volume Manager.

 Refer to the Storage Foundation Administrator's Guide for details on how to create disk groups.

-The following example procedure assumes that the disks have the device names sdx, sdy, and sdz.
+The following example procedure assumes that the disks have the device names c1t1d0s2, c2t1d0s2, and c3t1d0s2.

 To create the vxfencoorddg disk group